munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 1.md

 </tr>
 </Tbody>
 </Table><br>
-Yuri is the lead vocalist and guitarist of Glitter Green, and Rimi's older sister.
+Yuri is the lead vocalist and guitarist of Glitter Green, and <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%203.md#rimi">Rimi</a>'s older sister.
 Yuri is a Fair bot.
 Yuri's skill type is Low, which means she is 25% accurate when firing and she can detect footsteps.
 <Br><br>
 She has 100 (High) points of teamwork and 25 (Low) points of Bravery.
 She will always follow the player's commands and stays close to teammates.
 She will retreat after spotting some enemies.
-Then, he will find another way to strike from behind.
-In bomb defusal maps, he prefers to camp at a bombsite.
+Then, she will find another way to strike from behind.
+In bomb defusal maps, she prefers to camp at a bombsite.
 <Br><br>
 Yuri prefers Clarion 5.56 as her main weapon, followed by KM Submachine Gun and Schmidt Machine Pistol.
 She does not buy or pick up other weapons.
 Like other bots that uses the Clarion 5.56, Yuri never utilize burst-fire mode.
 <Br><br>